 The Folk School concept started in Scandinavia, known as "folkehøjskole”.
 Folk Schools bring the community together to celebrate the beauty of where we live while creating an opportunity for individuals to share and exchange their cultural knowledge, talents, and skills with each other.
-With an increasing interest and attendance in local community gatherings such as farmers markets, music festivals, and theme oriented conferences, many community Folk Schools have sprung up all over the United States.
-As a place to share traditional folk knowledge and skills with each other through courses for children, adults, and families.
+Many community Folk Schools have sprung up all over the United States as a place to share traditional folk knowledge and skills with each other through courses for children, adults, and families.

 We are a welcoming community sharing traditional knowledge, emerging wisdom and life skills to adapt and thrive on the shores of Kachemak Bay.